internet-of-things

 This subtle shift in focus from product to service and from usability factors to customer experience also necessitates fundamental changes to the business function, with the convergence of marketing and technology an inevitable consequence of increasingly customer-centric business models.

 Indeed the IoT-enabled business landscape will see a seamless integration of software and technology into all aspects of the organization, blurring the lines between functional silos and paving the way for the Digitally Integrated Organization (DIO).
-Given its role in managing the consumer interface, in many cases this organization-wide digital transformation will be led by the marketing department.
+Given its role in managing the consumer interface, in many cases, this organization-wide digital transformation will be led by the marketing department.

 Beyond Business: The Broader Societal Implications of the IoT

-Regardless of one’s perspective on the future implications of the Internet of things, it’s getting harder to question its profound impact on society and business.
+Regardless of one’s perspective on the future implications of the Internet of Things, it’s getting harder to question its profound impact on society and business.

 Questions